Best Buy is giving out free Gigantamax Pikachu and Eevee codes for Pokemon Sword and Shield

-The Pokemon Company is teaming up with Best Buy for a Pokemon promotion.
+The Pokemon Company has teamed up with Best Buy for a limited-time Pokemon promotion.
 From Oct.
 10 to Oct.
 24, you can pick up a free Dynamax Crystal code card from participating Best Buy stores around the US.

 Gigantamax Pikachu